-- We invite you to bring mail or packages for the session to camp during Check-in.
-We will deliver them on the day that you specify on the outside of the letter or package. - If you choose to send letters and packages through the mail, we recommend they are sent by Tuesday on the second week to ensure they arrive at Camp on time! - If you choose to send a package, we ask that you stay away from food, as it attracts unwanted critters into the yurts.
-In addition, a cabin mate may have a severe food allergy and if food from home is shared, it could result in a life-threatening situation for a child or staff member. - We do recommend many non-food items, such as: comic books, books, cards, games, bubbles, craft projects, etc.
+- We invite you to bring your camper's mail or packages for the week to camp during Check-in.
+We will deliver them on the day that you specify on the outside of the letter or package. - If you choose to send letters and packages through the mail, we recommend they are sent by Tuesday to ensure they arrive at Camp on time! - If you choose to send a package, we ask that you stay away from food, as it attracts unwanted critters into the cabins.
+In addition, a cabin mate may have a severe food allergy and if food from home is shared, it could result in a life-threatening situation for a child or staff member.
+If food is sent, it will not be allowed in the cabin, and will stay in the Dining Hall. - We do recommend many non-food items, such as: comics, books, cards, games, bubbles, craft projects, etc.